fraser-campbell/CS171Visualisation/README.md

 CS171Visualisation
 ==================

-This is the repositary where I store my homework and projects for Harvard Visualisation Course
+This is the repositary where I store my homework and projects for the Harvard Visualisation Course